RenderKit/ospray/README.md

 | OSP\_FB\_RGBA32F | 32 bit float components red, green, blue, alpha             |

-: Supported color formats of the framebuffer that can be passed to `ospNewFrameBuffer`, i.e. valid constants of type `OSPFrameBufferFormat`.
+: Supported color formats of the framebuffer that can be passed to `ospNewFrameBuffer`, i.e., valid constants of type `OSPFrameBufferFormat`.

 The parameter `frameBufferChannels` specifies which channels the